 San Diego Courthouse Wedding Photographer | Emmanuel and Natalia

 I met Emmanuel when he was looking for a San Diego courthouse wedding photographer.
-He found my blog on the Top Reasons to Have a Courthouse Wedding and decided to contact me.
-At first, Emmanual was not planning on getting professional photos done but when he saw how beautiful a courthouse wedding could look, it made him reconsider.
+He found my blog on the Top 5 Reasons to Have a Courthouse Wedding and decided to contact me.
+At first, Emmanual was not planning on getting professional photos but when he saw how beautiful a courthouse wedding could look, it made him reconsider.
 It’s not uncommon for grooms to contact me wanting to book a wedding photographer for their civil marriage ceremony.
-Especially when they see how great the options are for photos at the County Administration Center Pacific Highway location.
+Especially when they see how great the photo options are at the County Administration Center Pacific Highway location.
 I love that they want the best for their brides regardless of where they’re getting married.

 The Couple

 Emmanuel and Natalia were so sweet together.
 It was obvious upon the first few minutes of meeting them that they were madly in love.
-When Emmanuel inquired with me, he told me about how he proposed to Natalia in a quiet corner at the Luxembourg Gardens in Paris.
+When Emmanuel inquired with me, he told me about how he proposed to Natalia in a quiet corner of the Luxembourg Gardens in Paris.
 So romantic!

 One awesome thing about the outdoor location is that you can have as many guests as you want.
 Good thing because Emmanuel and Natalie had several friends and family attend.
-A civil marriage ceremony is short and sweet, about 5 – 8 mins to be exact!
+A civil ceremony is short and sweet, about 5 – 8 mins to be exact!
 So if you want to read vows to each other a good workaround is to do it after the ceremony.
-If the pergola is still available, you can stay and read them there.
+If the arbor is still available, you can stay and read them there.
 If it isn’t, not to worry!
 There are several other quiet spots nearby that we can move to.
 Just something to consider as it makes for some sweet photo moments!

-Here’s a tip if you’re scheduling your marriage ceremony during the rainy season.
+Here’s a tip if you’re scheduling your civil ceremony during the rainy season.
 Up until about a year ago, rain was pretty rare in San Diego.
 But last year we had a pretty wet season.
 So who knows what the weather will bring this season?
 I would still recommend scheduling the ceremony for the outdoor location because if it rains, they’ll move it indoors anyway.
 So you and your guests won’t be stuck outside in the pouring rain.
 But you can’t do it the other way around.
 For example, if you book it indoors thinking it might rain and it doesn’t end up raining, it will be too late to switch to the outdoor location if it’s already booked.

 Portraits